Chryseus/D2R-Offline/readme.md

 You can run `D2ROffline.exe` with arguments to solve some problems.

 ### -FixLocalSave
 `.\D2ROffline.exe -FixLocalSave` This will update your save files to allow you to play your characters in single-player mode *(act3 to act5 included)* instead of hosting a TCP/IP game.
-This argument prevents the game from loading and will just patch your save files.
-Please note that this will also unlock all quests so that you can jump right into all acts.
+This argument prevents the game from loading and will just patch your save files. **Please note that this will also unlock all quests so that you can jump right into all acts.**

-### -FixLocalSaveNoQuests`
+### -FixLocalSaveNoQuests
 `.\D2ROffline.exe -FixLocalSaveNoQuests` Does the same as `-FixLocalSave` but without unlocking any quests.

+### -FixLocalSaveResetQuests
+`.\D2ROffline.exe -FixLocalSaveResetQuests` In case you used `-FixLocalSave` by mistake and now you want to reset the quests back to normal.

 ### -UpdateKeyBinds
 `.\D2ROffline.exe -UpdateKeyBinds` This will sync your keybindings between characters.